cyberabi/wwce/README.md

 # wwce
 World's Worst Chess Engine

 I challenged myself to write a rudimenatary chess engine in four hours.
 That initial challenge was a qualified success, and you can find it on the main branch.
-Here on the bugfix branch I'm making small improvements and bug fixes based on that initial four hour work.
+Here on the bugfixes branch I'm making small improvements and bug fixes based on that initial four hour work.
 Total time invested will still be about 8 hours.

 Currently not implemented:
 1) En passant